-One man shop providing M&A advisory and other consulting services to middle market companies.
+One-man shop providing M&A advisory and other consulting services to lower middle-market companies.

 The client had recently closed a transaction and historically had always set aside a certain portion of his fees to market.
 He had tried a number of marketing strategies in the past, with varying degrees of success and looked to lever our expertise to develop a new strategy.

 - Pay per click marketing to drive traffic to corporate web page

 - Landing page build out to address specific market segments